JOIN THE COMMUNITY

 This space is meant to be a carefully curated (and growing) collection of like-minded Philadelphia area wedding vendors that celebrate all kinds of love — featuring marriers of all races, gender identities, sexualities, cultures, religions, bodies, and abilities.
 The focus is to gather wedding vendors who care about equality, are socially conscious, and want to work with brands who share their values.

-I encourage fellow vendors to also become LGBTQ+ inclusive certified by Equally Wed Pro (full disclosure: I receive a 15% commission as part of their affiliate program if you purchase via that link), which offers a deep-dive into making your wedding business more authentically inclusive.
+I encourage fellow vendors to also become LGBTQ+ inclusive certified by Equally Wed Pro (full disclosure: I receive a 15% commission as part of their affiliate program if you purchase via that link), which explores how to make your wedding business more authentically inclusive.
 In an effort to put education to the forefront, vendors should also consider receiving anti-racism or diversity in business training from educator Nova Reid.
-There’s true value in diversity, beyond tokenism or capitalizing.

 As a cishet, white woman and small business owner, I’m an equality enthusiast who is committed to making my business an inclusive space for everyone by: